 - Make sure the buttons work.
 These units will break down so inspect regularly for wear and tear.

 - Buying discount brands and used retracting leads is not advised.

 Now look at your dog:

 - Your dog should have great leash manners on a flat buckle collar or a back attaching (not a harness that is used to reduce pulling) body harness as well as a high tolerance to things around him.

 - If your dog pulls hard on leashes, chases passing things, does not come when called, etc., do not use an extending leash.
-A dog trying to chase something can get to the end of the lead before you can respond.
+A dog chasing something can get to the end of the lead before you can respond.

 - The sound of the unit hitting the ground if pulled from your hand can cause a dog to panic and run.

 - Your dog needs to have a solid recall even under high distractions.
 These leads do not retract and pull your dog in as many people assume.
 Your dog gets closer to you only because he wants to when on these leads.